TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 2. Go to the [releases](https://github.com/TiBeN/15khz-arcade-pkg/releases)
     page and download the lastest version matching your Ubuntu version.
-    Extract the files from the distribution file then go the extracted
+    Extract the files from the distribution file then go to the extracted
     directory:

     ```